After Betrayal: How Couples Can Heal from Infidelity and Rebuild Trust

 Couples therapy after infidelity is not about adjudicating who was wrong or forcing a particular outcome.
 It is about creating a structured, safe space where both partners can speak honestly and be heard, where the underlying dynamics that contributed to the affair can be explored without blame, and where both people can make a clear-eyed decision about what they want and how to get there.

-For LGBTQ+ and Non-Monogamous Relationships
+For LGBTQ+ and non-monogamous relationships

 Infidelity looks different in different relationship structures.
-For LGBTQ+ couples, the specific dynamics of minority stress, internalised shame, or the particular challenges of navigating identity within a relationship can shape both the context of an affair and the experience of recovery.
+For LGBTQ+ couples, the specific dynamics of minority stress, internalised shame, or the particular challenge of navigating identity within a relationship can shape both the context of an affair and the experience of recovery.

 For ethically non-monogamous or polyamorous couples, infidelity is not simply about sex outside the relationship.
 It is about a breach of the specific agreements that define the relationship, whatever those agreements are.
 That breach can be just as devastating as in a monogamous partnership, and it deserves to be treated with the same seriousness.
+A partner who breaks an agreed boundary in an open relationship has betrayed something real, even if the same act would be unremarkable in a different relationship.

 The affair is not the story.
 What the couple does next is.